igiagkiozis/CrystalAI/README.md

 let me know.

 ## Getting Started
-For the time being the unit tests and the example project (ExampleAI) are the only documentation.
-Keep an eye on the [Wiki](https://github.com/ThelDoctor/CrystalAI/wiki) for upcoming documentation, tutorials and examples.
+Keep an eye on the [Wiki](https://github.com/ThelDoctor/CrystalAI/wiki) for upcoming documentation, tutorials and examples, also have a look at the [Crystal AI class documentation](https://theldoctor.github.io/CrystalAI/doxydoc/index.html).

 ### Prerequisites
 Crystal AI has no external dependencies.
 If you intend to use it with [Unity](https://unity3d.com/) make sure that the API Compatiblity